louislemsic/microservices/README.md

 - `POST /products/v1` - Create new product

 After creating a service, just run `npm run dev` to start all services including your new one!

+**Note:** The script automatically:
+- Installs dependencies for all services to ensure `@atlas/shared` is properly linked
+- Builds the shared library with the new service enum
+- Starts the gateway first, then all other services

 ## Design